julie-forman-kay-lab/IDPConformerGenerator/docs/faq.rst

 improved by setting a higher backbone energy threshold (:code:`-etbb`).
 We recommend 250 as a minimum.

 For the MC-SCE sidechain step, we recommend doing a small benchmark with 128 trials to see what the median number of trials MC-SCE requires for a successful sidechain addition.
-For Tau-441, we observe that 32 trials drastically improved our speed (by 3-4 fold) while maintaining our percentage success rate.

 What's the difference between MC-SCE and FASPR?
 -----------------------------------------------
+"FASPR generates structures with no side chain hydrogens, so other tools are required to add hydrogens if they are desired.
+MC-SCE generates structures with complete coordinates including sidechain hydrogens.

 Although MC-SCE is slower, it produces structures with no steric clashes.
 Furthermore, it also has many settings that can be tweaked for flexible in silico experiments as opposed to the default settings of FASPR.